 Liverpool World Heritage Site

-> In which way does the Liverpool’s WHS contribute to the sense of pride of place that local people and communities feel for their city?
+- Does Liverpool’s WHS contribute to the sense of pride of place that local people and communities feel for their city?

-> What more could be done in the future to capitalise on WHS status?
+- What more could be done in the future to capitalise on WHS status?

 - What risks are posed by the potential loss of WHS status for the city?